mebrahtom/plantumlpreviewer/README.md

 - Install the extension
 - Open a PlantUML file in Visual Studio Code editor
-- Right click on the plantuml file and select `"Preview current PlantUML code"`.
+- Right click on the PlantUML file and select `"Preview current PlantUML code"`.
 The diagram will open in a new tab.
-- Short cut keys: Click anywhere on the PlantUML file and use the following short cut keys to view the PlantUML code:
+- Shortcut keys: Click anywhere on the PlantUML file and use the following shortcut keys to view the PlantUML code:
   - CTRL + P (Windows)
   - CMD + P (Mac)